 This is the first time I have ever tried to Sous Vide Steak, or anything for that matter.
-I’ll share with you below my “how-to.”
-Check out the video here we made at The Carolina Meat & Fish Co. using a grass-fed ribeye from Meats by Linz.
+I’m using a grass-fed ribeye from Meats by Linz.
 Keep in mind, this recipe will take some planning.
 It will take at least 40 minutes to sous vide for a mid-rare steak.
 Believe me, it’s so worth it!

 At what temperature do you prefer your steak?
 I’m a medium-rare, to rare plus girl.
 For this ribeye, I set the precision cooker to a 130 degree temperature.
 Once to temperature, I allowed the steak to sous vide for 40 minutes.
 To learn more about recommended temperature and times, click here.
 To purchase the Anova Sous Vide Culinary Precision Cooker I used in the video click here.

 When the steak(s) have reached your desired temperature (see link above), remove sous vide steak and from packaging.
 NOTE: We used a steak that was sealed by the company and sold individually.
 You can use a Ziploc bag if you will be using a steak that is not.
 You can also add flavoring to the bag prior to placing inside the sous vide, if you wish…olive oil, salt, pepper, garlic, herbs, etc.